e-caste/sdp-q2-project/README.md

 | **Sequential** | 308 | 542 | 32 | 1180 | 96 | 1.6 | 1.5 | 1.5 | 1.5 | 2.4 | 1.5 |
 | **Parallel (32 threads)** | 467 | 659 | 48 | 1093 | 187 | 2.8 | 2.5 | 2.1 | 2.5 | 4.3 | 2.6 |

+From the tables above, it emerges that in our parallel version we almost always use more memory than the sequential version.
+This is most likely due to the additional data structures we need to store thread arguments, indexes, roots, mutexes and barriers.

 Note: to reproduce the results stored in the `logs` directory for the parallel version, simply run `./complete_benchmark`.

 ## How to run